Edgar Prince: Genealogy

-According to the 1940 U.S. Census, his father, Peter Prince, 32 years, was born in Illinois and had completed 5 years of education and his occupation was truck driver; whilst his mother, Edith, 34 years, was born in Michigan, and had completed 8 years of education.
+According to the 1940 U.S. Census, his father, Peter Prince, 32 years, was born in Illinois and had completed 5 years of education and his occupation was truck driver; while his mother, Edith, 34 years, was born in Michigan, and had completed 8 years of education.
 Their children are listed as: Ruth Arleen, 10 years, Edgar Dale, 8 years, and Lyle Vernon, 4 years.
 They continued to live in Ward 5 of the city of Holland, Michigan.

 According to the 1930 U.S. Census, Ward 5, Holland, Ottawa County, Michigan, his paternal grandparents birth places were listed as: Peter Prince's father born in the Netherlands and his mother was born in Illinois.
 At this time, Peter worked as a finisher in stamping works.
 His maternal grandparents birth places were listed as: Edith's father was born in Michigan and her mother was born in the Netherlands.

 According to the 1910 U.S. Census, Chicago Ward 33, Cook County, Illinois, Edgar's paternal grandparents were living in a marriage of 4 years.
 The head of household was Garret Prince, age 25, shipping clerk at a paint factory, who immigrated in 1888 and was naturalized.
 He owned a mortgaged house.
 The enumerator wrote that he was born in Holland, as were his parents, but crossed that out to write "Dutch" instead.
-The wife is listed as Maria, 22 years, born in Illinois of a father born in Germany and a mother born in Holland, also rewritten as "Dutch".
-The children are: Peter, 2 years, and Janette, 18 months.
+The wife was listed as Maria, 22 years, born in Illinois of a father born in Germany and a mother born in Holland, also rewritten as "Dutch".
+The children were Peter, 2 years, and Janette, 18 months.